BinarSkugga/Skugga/README.md

 ### Data Repository
 The data repository is the main meat of your data implementation.
 It tells SkuggaHttps how to perform CRUD actions on your data layer.
-The DataRepository class takes 3 type parameters, the first one is the Query object obtain via your query builder in the connector, the second the type used as primary id and the last the type of object this repository is going to manipulate.
+The DataRepository class takes 3 type parameters, the first one is the Query object obtained via your query builder in the connector, the second is the type used as a primary id and the last type is the type of object this repository is going to manipulate.
 The last argument must implement Identifiable which allows the repository to do comparison and search on ids.
+> You don't want to implement all this for each model so I would advise to create a factory method like this

+>public static <T extends Identifiable> MongoRepository<T> of(Class<T> clazz) {return new MongoRepository<>(clazz);}

 ``` java
 public class MongoRepository<T extends Identifiable> extends DataRepository<Query<T>, ObjectId, T> {